ktbeck/SlugRoulette/README.md

 (version 1.6)
    Now added a new tab where user can enter a Queue.
 QUEUE DOES NOT CURRENTLY DO ANYTHING.

+(version 1.7)
+   Password field added to the Join button.

 PROBLEM:
   Windows Explorer cannot run website.
 Double check to see if this happens elsewhere.